ChrisHardie/strikebase/README.md

 *Does this theme support any plugins?*

-StrikeBase includes support for Jetpack's Infinite Scroll as well as other features.
+Strikebase includes support for Jetpack's Infinite Scroll as well as other features.

 ### Changelog